DDieterich/DuaneDieterich/README.md

 Your suspicions are correct.
 We are not here because of random chance.
-There is a Creator and He loves us so much that He gave His only Son to die for us.
+There is a Creator and He loves us so much that He sacrificed His only Son to save us.

 [Psalms 111:10](https://www.biblegateway.com/passage/?search=Psalms+111:10&version=ESV), *"The fear of the Lord is the beginning of wisdom; all those who practice it have a good understanding."*